fhasanm/yolo11-api/README.md

 # YOLO11 Deployment API

 This repository contains a FastAPI application that deploys two trained Ultralytics YOLO11 models as a RESTful API.
-The API is designed to accept images in various formats, dynamically handle different image sizes, and return standardized JSON detection results.
-This project is part of an assignment that requires deploying your trained models and setting up a monitoring and dashboard system.

 ## Table of Contents